zhamri/Template-LabTest/README.md

 ## Sample Java Codes:

-1. This sample will be used to test the `output` of Java program.
+1. This sample will be used to test the `output` of a Java program.
 ```java
 class HelloWorld {
     public static void main(String[] args) {